-Clean Claims received for services rendered during the grace period will be processed using Molina's standard processes and in accordance with state and federal statutes and regulations and within established turnaround times.
+Clean Claims received for services rendered during the grace period will be processed using Molina's standard processes and in accordance with state and federal statutes and regulations and within established turn-around-times.

-7. Benefits and covered services
+7. Benefits and Covered Services

 Molina covers the services described in the Summary of Benefits and Coverage and Schedule of Benefits documentation for each Molina Marketplace plan type.
-If there are questions as to whether a service is covered or requires prior authorization, please reference the Prior Authorization tools located at on the MolinaMarketplace.com website and Availity portal.
-You may also contact the Molina Provider Contact Center at (855) 322-4076,.
-Monday to Friday, 8 a.m. to 7 p.m.), Eastern Time, excluding state and federal holidays.
+If there are questions as to whether a service is covered or requires prior authorization, please reference the prior authorization tools located at on the MolinaMarketplace.com website and Availity portal.
+You may also contact the Molina Provider Contact Center at (855) 322-4077, Monday through Friday, 8 a.m. to 5 p.m., Eastern time, excluding state and federal holidays.

-Verification of benefits
+Verification of Benefits